citizennet/purescript-halogen-select/docs/tutorials/getting-started.md

 First, clone the Halogen template project from CitizenNet, install dependencies, and make sure things build properly.
 If they don’t, please reach out on the [Purescript user forum](https://purescript-users.ml) so we can fix it!

 !!! note ""
     We prefer Yarn over NPM for package management and scripts, but either one will work.
-Anywhere you see `#!sh yarn <script>`, you can substitute `#!npm run <script>` instead.
+Anywhere you see `#!sh yarn <script>`, you can substitute `#!sh npm run <script>` instead.
 Feel free to look at the `package.json` file if you want to see what these scripts are doing.

 The following steps should get you set up with everything you need to complete these tutorials: